 Wherever water collects you'll find an excellent source of live food for your fish.
 Dragging a large net through the water will yield many morsels.
 Daphnia can be found in abundance during the warm summer months, as are mosquito larvae.
 Place your harvested critters in a jar of water to keep them alive on the trip home.

 Fields and Pastures

 A field or pasture is an excellent source of live food.
 Select a large fine-meshed net that tapers to a small end (similar to the shape of a windsock), swish it quickly through the grass, and put the contents into jar and cap it.
-Taking a drive at dusk with a net held outside the car window will often yield some interesting insects, not to mention it's a lot of fun (dogs know what they are doing when they hang their head out of the car window).
+Taking a slow drive at dusk with a net held outside the car window will often yield some interesting insects, not to mention it's a lot of fun (dogs know what they are doing when they hang their head out of the car window).

 After a Rainstorm

 Run outside!
 The worms are out and waiting for you to scoop them up.
 Larger fish will eat them whole.
 Dice them up before feeding to the smaller fish.